Evidence: The Last Ritual: Plot

 The game finishes the same story previously started in Missing: Since January.
-Jessica Moses is searching for her missing brother, Adrian; who suddenly disappeared six years ago.
+Jessica Moses is searching for her missing brother, Adrian, who suddenly disappeared six years ago.
 Jack Lorski, the journalist who had been previously kidnapped in Part I of the game is found dead, with a large portion of his torso removed.
 A couple of weeks later, the authorities received another DVD from the Phoenix full of clues, murders and Jessica's movie with different riddles and enigmas.
 In order to stop him, the authorities have copied the disk hundreds of times for distribution to help with the case.

 Jessica is contacted by Adrian, who had been estranged from the family for several years.
 She and her compatriot Sharon travel to New England in search of him.
 After meeting with a police officer in charge of Adrians missing persons case and a former roommate, whom Adrian had studied graphic design with, Jessica becomes concerned that Adrian had become involved in some kind of criminal activity.
 After discovering a secluded cabin were Adrian had been staying, they are led to a Catholic splinter sect known as the OSCS.
 Jessica visits the groups headquarters, discovering the building is abandoned with the exception of a squatter.
 They then visit an ex-cult member, who fills them in on life in the cult as brutal and oppressive.

 Prior to this, though presented in tandem, Jack Lorski is working with a Portuguese police officer, investigating several apparently random murders of elderly men.
 After discovering a link between them and a group known as Manus Domini, Jack is convinced the killer is the reemergent Phoenix.
 They then discover the body of a much younger man near an abandoned copper mine, with his heart torn out.
 After seeing pictures of the man, Jack is initially convinced that it is the Phoenix himself, but finally agrees that it was only the Phoenix's disciple, Adrian, the computer programmer for the initial CD as well as the lion's share of the programming of the current game.
 Jessica and Sharon receive a message from Adrian asking to meet him at Ouren castle after dark.
 Jessica is knocked out and Sharon is abducted.
 Jessica is confronted with the fact that her brother was murdered trying to warn her away from the castle, and is put in protective custody.
 Jack and the police are presented with evidence that the Phoenix will be performing another ritual murder at a different castle, and rush to capture him.
-The realize, after finding a women's severed hand, that it was ruse.
+They realize, after finding a women's severed hand, that it was ruse.
 Upon returning to the safe house, they find Jessica missing and the entire household guard dead.